Skip to main content

 Lead investigator Phillips, Neal and Hyrapiet are in OSU’s Fire and Emergency Management Program, which produces managers and administrators for the fire services and emergency management organizations.

 “You cannot plan for something on that scale,” Neal said.
 “Nobody does.
 Most disasters have less than 100 victims, so it is impossible to be prepared for something that big.
-I think our preliminary finding is that flexibility is the most crucial component in dealing with such disasters.
+Our preliminary finding is that flexibility is the most crucial component in dealing with such disasters.
 People and organizations have to adjust the plan as they go along.
 This sounds unusual, but you have to plan to be spontaneous.”

 Wikle said most of the mass graves were not marked in any way.
-He described one that had PVC pipe embedded in the ground, not so much as a marker, but a way to allow ventilation into the grave to aid in decomposition of the bodies.
+He described one that had PVC pipe embedded in the ground, not so much as a marker, but a way to allow ventilation into the grave to aid in the decomposition of the bodies.

 “It’s important to the victims’ families and to future generations that these sites be recorded and available in a permanent archive,” he said.

 “They depend on the ocean for their livelihood and their income, so the survivors got back to work, trying to rebuild their lives,” he said.
 “They seem to be sustained by a combination of their spiritual beliefs and the fact that their family roots in these areas often go back for centuries.
-They have a tremendous sense of place, and they look at the ocean as a symbol of the divine.
+They have a tremendous sense of place and look at the ocean as a symbol of the divine.
 The ocean brought death, but it also brings life.”

 “They learned an incredible amount, and they will be the teachers of the next generations,” Neal said.